 What participants have said: "As a teacher I can use the information during my observations, parent meetings, and assessment during the school year.
 As well as the risk assessment for reduced hearing levels as we are required to test the children in our program."

-CPEI provides program development, training and technical assistance, and evaluation services designed to support capacity building and improve state and local systems of support.
+The California Early Intervention Technical Assistance Network (CEITAN) at WestEd provides program development, training and technical assistance, and evaluation services designed to support capacity building and improve state and local systems of support.
 The ultimate goal?
 Improved outcomes for children and youth with developmental delays or disabilities, from birth through postsecondary graduation, and their families.
-For more information, visit the Early Start-CEITAN website.